Kaiser Knuckle

-Kaiser Knuckle (カイザーナックル, Kaizā Nakkuru), known in USA as Global Champion, is a 1994 fighting game released for the arcades by Taito.
+Kaiser Knuckle (カイザーナックル, Kaizā Nakkuru), known outside of Japan as Global Champion, is a 1994 fighting game released for the arcades by Taito.
 Kaiser Knuckle was released during the fighting game trend of the 1990s that began with Capcom's Street Fighter II.
 It is included as part of the Taito Egret II mini console, marking its first re-release outside arcades.

 Gameplay

 Gameplay screenshot showcasing a match between Kazuya and Lihua.

 Kaiser Knuckle follows the fighting game conventions established by Street Fighter II, in which the player's character fights against opponents in a best two-out-of-three match round format from within a single player tournament mode, either with the computer or against another human player in versus mode.
 The player has a character roster of nine initially selectable fighters to choose from and three unplayable computer-controlled bosses, each with their own unique fighting style and special techniques.
 The control layout is set to the six-button standard (as with most Capcom fighting games), but it can be switched to a five-button layout via dip settings.

 Another unique feature is that it introduced the power zones, which can be utilized via a successful hit of a special move when a player's "Crush Meter" is full.
 The power zones (either fire or electric) can also affect a certain special move that a character has.
 Backgrounds can be destructible when players get hit to charge up, and when those meters are full, the next special move that a player connects with an opponent will destroy the background's properties at will (other parts of stages, such as floors and walls are also destructible).